gaycoderprincess/FlatOutW32BGMTool/README.md

 A tool to handle .w32 files in FlatOut games, highly WIP

-This tool is currently only capable of parsing and recreating the format from memory, and converting FlatOut 2 tracks to FlatOut 1.
+This tool is currently only capable of parsing and recreating the format from memory, converting FlatOut 2 tracks to FlatOut 1, and exporting tracks to .fbx (WIP, currently doesn't support terrain UV maps or blending)

 Thanks to Gulbroz for their existing work on this format, it was a great jumping-off point.